Chronometers

 BHI: Principles and Explanations of Timekeepers by Harrison, Arnold and Earnshaw

 O/P. An introduction to and facsimile reprint of papers published by the Commissioners of Longitude about Harrison's, Arnold's and Earnshaw's chronometers in 1767, 1805 and 1806.
-A fine copy of the leather spine/marbled boards edition published in 1984, the British Horological Institute's 125th anniversary year.
-Original film wrapper present but with several small tears.
+A very good copy (with owners name inside front cover) of the leather spine/marbled boards edition published in 1984, the British Horological Institute's 125th anniversary year.
 (Ref: K1094 - H1)

 Price: £85.00